Bedlam as Minister, Congress chief get into heated exchanges in Karnataka Assembly | Politics

 Shivakumar said, ''Why do you want to hear about a person who has been involved in 'desha droha''' when the Speaker tried to give Eshwarappa an opportunity to speak.

-This elicited a sharp reaction from Eshwarappa, who in turn called the KPCC chief the ''desha drohi'' (traitor) accusing him of looting the resources of the State and hence was put behind bars. ''...you are on bail, not me.''
-With legislators from both sides standing up in support of their leaders and involved in heated exchanges, chaotic scenes prevailed.

-The Speaker even asked the Assembly staff to switch off the mikes.
+The Speaker even asked the Assembly staff to switch off the microphones.

 He, however, had said the tricolour is the national flag now, and it should be respected by everyone.